Francis Schaeffer: Legacy

 The Francis A. Schaeffer Foundation in Gryon, Switzerland is led by one of his daughters and sons-in-law as a small-scale alternative to the original L'Abri Fellowship International, which is still operating in nearby Huemoz-sur-Ollon and other places in the world.
 Covenant Theological Seminary has established the Francis A. Schaeffer Institute directed by a former English L'Abri member, Jerram Barrs.
 The purpose of the school is to train Christians to demonstrate compassionately and defend reasonably what they see as the claims of Christ on all of life.

 According to Michael Hamilton of Christianity Today, "Perhaps no intellectual save C. S. Lewis affected the thinking of evangelicals more profoundly [than Francis Schaeffer]; perhaps no leader of the period save Billy Graham left a deeper stamp on the movement as a whole."

 Institute of Church Leadership

 In 1978, Schaeffer asked a group of Reformed Episcopal Clergy to research his thoughts and current trends, forming a church guild called "The Society of Reformed Philosophical Thinkers".
 This was merged in 1988 with "Into Thy Word Ministries", which was then transformed into "The Francis A. Schaeffer Institute of Church Leadership Development" in 1998.
 Its purpose is to strategize how to reach and train pastors and church leaders to focus on Christ centered principles.
 Its aim is to point the church back to "true-Truth" and "true spirituality".
 The foundation develops comprehensive curriculum for pastors, church planters and church leaders.

+Seven Mountain Mandate

+In 1975, along with fellow evangelists Bill Bright (founder of Campus Crusade for Christ) and Loren Cunningham (founder of Youth With a Mission), Schaeffer was one of the founders of what would later be termed the Seven Mountain Mandate.
+The idea would later go on to be popularized by Bethel Church pastor Bill Johnson and Lance Wallnau, among others.
+The concept centers around Christians taking dominion of seven societal spheres of influence: "family, religion, education, media, art, economics, and government."